Baddiewinkle

-Winkle has gathered a following after initially getting help from her great granddaughter, Kennedy Lewis, to upload an image to Twitter, while wearing her great-granddaughter's clothes.
-She was subsequently followed by Rihanna, and now has a worldwide following.
+Winkle gathered a following in 2014 after initially getting help from her great-granddaughter, Kennedy Dechet, to upload an image to Twitter, while wearing her great-granddaughter's clothes.
+She was subsequently followed by Rihanna, and thereafter garnered a worldwide following.
 In 2015 she reached one million followers on Instagram.
-As if 2015, she lives in Richmond, Kentucky and has appeared on The Today Show, Australia.
+That year, she appeared on The Today Show Australia.

+She was known for her humor and for fighting against ageism through her personal style and messaging, characterized by wearing eccentric clothes, promoting the legalization of medical marijuana, and her innuendo.
+Winkle was an activist and influencer whose self-expression was a statement of disapproval of the beauty industry and the false limitations it imposes on individuals, and especially on women.

-In 2015, Grit Creative Group used her as the face of their website launch campaign, where she dressed as Kurt Cobain, Kate Moss and others.
+In 2015, Grit Creative Group used her as the face of their website launch campaign, where she dressed as Kurt Cobain, Kate Moss, and others.
 Baddie helped kick off season two of Nicole Richie's Candidly Nicole on VH1.
 She also appeared on the Red Carpet at the Netflix promotion for Orange Is the New Black.
 She attended the 2015 MTV Video Music Awards as a guest of Miley Cyrus and MTV.
-Furthermore, in 2015 Baddiewinkle also starred in LunchMoney Lewis' “Ain’t Too Cool” music video.
+Furthermore, in 2015 Baddiewinkle starred in LunchMoney Lewis' "Ain't Too Cool" music video.

-In 2016, she was in a national commercial for Smirnoff ICE Electric Flavors as part of their "Keep It Moving" campaign.
-In August 2016 she was a guest on MTV's "Ridiculousness."
-She continues to entertain with her pictures, videos, and collaborations with well-known brands and celebrities.
-Time Magazine included Winkle in its "30 Most Influential People on the Internet" list in March 2016.
+In August 2016, she was a guest on MTV's Ridiculousness.
+Time magazine included Winkle in its "30 Most Influential People on the Internet" list in March 2016.
 Winkle was also named "Instagrammer of the Year" at the Eighth Annual Shorty Awards on April 11, 2016.
 In 2016 the fashion brand Missguided announced Baddie Winkle as their Christmas campaign spokeswoman.
 Winkle appeared in her first ever national commercial for Smirnoff ICE Electric Flavors as part of the company's "Keep It Moving" campaign in 2016.
-She starred in Fergie's "Life Goes On' Music Video in 2016.
-In 2017, Winkle published her first book titled, Baddiewinkle’s Guide to Life.
+She starred in Fergie's "Life Goes On" music video in 2016.
+In 2017, Winkle published her first book, titled Baddiewinkle's Guide to Life.

 In 2019, Winkle collaborated with INC.redible Cosmetics.
 Winkle was the face of the hair care brand Aussie's Blonde Hydration range in 2020.
 Baddie partnered with Tillamook Ice Cream to present their campaign in 2021.
 She featured in Sally Beauty's ad campaign which focused on self-expression and empowerment through brightly colored hair.

+Personal life and death

+Elam was married to Earl George Van Winkle from 1947 until his death in a car accident in 1983, on their 36th wedding anniversary.
+Her son, Kenneth David, died of bone cancer in 1999.
+She also had a daughter, Belinda Lovell.
+She also had five grandchildren, three great-grandchildren and one great-great-grandchild.

+Winkle died on September 4, 2025, at her home in Richmond, Kentucky at the age of 97.
+She was buried at Flatwoods Cemetery, in Waco, Kentucky.